asmeurer/git-abia/README.md

 # git abia

 Austin is awesome.
-ABIA (Austin International Airport), not so much.
+ABIA (Austin-Bergstrom International Airport), not so much.

 One thing that sucks about ABIA is that the wireless there blocks the ports used by ssh and git protocols, meaning that if your git remotes are set to one